abhinav7693ngh/Domes.js/README.md

 ### **Min Binary Heap**

-You can make Max Binary Heap object in following ways.
+You can make Min Binary Heap using new keyword as shown below.

 *   ```javascript
     const my_Min_Binary_Heap = new domes.MinBinaryHeap(1,1);